PMArkive/NintendoClients_wiki/BAAS-Server.md

 | GET | <code><a href="#get-100internal_certificates">/1.0.0/internal_certificates</a></code> |

 ### POST /1.0.0/application/token
-This request provides an authorization token that's required for all other requests.
+This method provides an access token that's required for all other methods.

 | Param | Description |
 | --- | --- |